mstksg/inCode/copy/entries/huffman-2.md

 Where `return` just has the item with an empty/"fresh" accumulator.

-Again, in real life, we can't define a typeclass instance on a type synonym, and defining an instance on `(a, w)` itself might not be clean.
+Again, in real life, we can't define a typeclass instance on a type synonym, and we actually can't even define an instance directly on `(a, w)` (can you see why?).
 So again, the canonical implementation comes in the [transformers][] library, and wraps the `(a, w)` in a newtype as `Writer w a`, just like for State.
 It also offers a few nice primitives, but we will only be using one:

 [transformers]: http://hackage.haskell.org/package/transformers